daniestevez/galileo-osnma/README.md

   untested, because there are no test vectors or signal-in-space using ECDSA P-521.
 Currently the `galmon-osnma` application assumes that the key that is loaded is a P-256 key.
-The `p521` feature, which is enabled by default, is used to active P-521 support.
-It is disabled in the `osnma-longan-nano` demo, since otherwise the firmware size is too large.
+The `p521` feature, which is enabled by default, is used to enable P-521 support.
+It is disabled in the `osnma-longan-nano` demo, since otherwise the firmware size is too large for the target microcontroller.
+* Verification of DSM-PKR against the Merkle tree root.
 * Verification of TESLA keys using the TESLA root key or another previously authenticated key in the chain.
 * Verification of the MACSEQ and ADKD fields of the MACK message using the MAC